Learn

 • University of Florida: $2,000 scholarship

-• University of Oklahoma: National Merit Finalist Scholarship, basically full ride
+• University of Oklahoma: National Merit Finalist Scholarship, basically a full ride

 • University of South Carolina: In-state tuition, plus $2,000 off a year